Skycoder42/QtAutoUpdater/README.md

 ### Examples
 **Important:**<br>
 Since this library requires the maintenancetool that is deployed with every Qt Installer Framework installation, the examples cannot be tested without a maintenancetool!
 If you intend to use this library, the maintenancetool will be available for your final application.
-For testing purpose or the examples, I set the path to the MaintenanceTool that is deployed with the installation of Qt (since you all should have at least that one).
-So make shure to adjust the path if you try to run the example.
+For testing purpose or the examples, I set the path to the `MaintenanceTool` that is deployed with the installation of Qt (or any other maintenancetool).
+So make shure to adjust the path if you try to run the examples.

 #### IcoDroid
 Not a real example, but an application of mine that makes use of the library.
-If you want to see a full and working example with an installer, check out https://github.com/Skycoder42/IcoDroid
+If you want to see a full and working example with an installer, check out https://github.com/Skycoder42/IcoDroid.
+(Not always using the newest version of this library!)

 #### Updater
 The following example shows the basic usage of the updater.
+Only the core library is required for this example.
 It creates a new updater instance that is connected to the maintenancetool located at "C:/Qt/MaintenanceTool".
 As soon as the application starts, it will check for updates and print the update result.
 If updates are available, their details will be printed and the maintenancetool is scheduled to start on exit.
 In both cases, the application will quit afterwards.

 ```cpp
 #include <QCoreApplication>